-Our NCNs will be key in the deliverables outlined in this plan and have their own Integrated Medium-Term Plan (IMTP) for their areas which are refreshed annually.
+Our NCNs will be key in the deliverables outlined in this plan and have their own Integrated Medium-Term Plan (IMTP) for their areas.
 The NCN IMTPs include some locally produced population needs information whilst awaiting further analysis of need on a regional level via the Regional Partnership Needs Analysis which when available will be referenced within the Caerphilly plan.
 Key population need across the health, social and wellbeing agendas include: